The green line in the graphic above is a true representation of the blog income from The Conscientious Eater!

 After adding Amazon affiliate links to our two most popular pages – Homemade Oat Milk and Healthy Cookie Dough Overnight Oats – and a few other pages, we started seeing some referral money come in from Amazon.

-Here’s a look at the Amazon Affiliates income for June and July:
+Here’s a look at the Amazon Affiliates income for June and July of 2018:

 June – $18